-- in the event of your death, - permanent incapacity, - a terminal medical condition exists, - on the grounds of severe financial hardship subject to certain conditions and trustee approval, Log into your account via Member Online at hostplus.com.au/ memberonline to see if you are eligible.
-If so, you can submit your claim online. - on compassionate grounds as approved by the Australian Taxation Office (ATO), - on termination of your employment with an employer sponsor where your preserved benefit is less than \$200. - on your permanent departure from Australia if you are an eligible temporary resident, - to pay the ATO an amount in respect to a First Home Saver Super Scheme (FHSSS) release authority, or - on complying with any other condition of release specified under superannuation law.
+- in the event of your death, - permanent incapacity, - a terminal medical condition exists, - on the grounds of severe financial hardship subject to certain conditions and trustee approval, - on compassionate grounds as approved by the Australian Taxation Office (ATO), - on termination of your employment with an employer sponsor where your preserved benefit is less than \$200 - on your permanent departure from Australia if you are an eligible temporary resident, - to pay the ATO an amount in respect to a First Home Saver Super Scheme (FHSSS) release authority, or - on complying with any other condition of release specified under superannuation law.
 See the ATO website for more information.